rubchume/WhatsappAnalyzer/Readme.md

 The deployment has been done in Heroku.

+# Conclusions

+The main lessons learned during the development of this app are:
+- Use loosely coupled architecture to be able to deploy the app in different platforms seamlessly.
+Fortunately Heroku makes this very easy.
+- Plotly and Dash still needs to mature in order to fully support this type of enhanced graph visualizations.
+However they did a very good job.

+Regarding the lessons learned during analysis, it depends on the specific Whatsapp group.
+On the personal side I found very interesting how the sympathies one notices intuitively are very clear once you run the analysis.
+Numbers do not lie.

+As a future path of improvement, I would suggest to investigate further the use of Dash with many simultaneous users.

 # How to use

 The first step is to upload a Whatsapp chat export file of a group chat ([video tutorial](https://www.youtube.com/watch?v=-Ald352nhao)).